R0D30Sec/Meetups/1-Welcome/README.md

 Open the terminal application.
 By default you will be in the user's root directory, otherwise known as `/home/kali/`.
 Type the following command to navigate to the downloads folder. `cd downloads`. `cd` stands for change directory, and it is a way to traverse the file system.
 Remember this command as it is one of the most commonly used.

 To view all of the files in a directory, type `ls` into the terminal.
-You should see a file named something like `starting_point_R0D30.ovpn`.
-You should see your own Hack The Box username in the filename instead of `R0D30`.
+The `ls` command lists all the files in the current directory.
+You should see a file named something like `starting_point_R0D30.ovpn`,  but instead you will see your own Hack The Box username in the filename instead of `R0D30`.

 To connect to Hack The Box server enter the following command.
 Make sure to replace the name of the `.ovpn` file will the name of the file you downloaded.
 You will be asked to provide the password for kali which is also `kali`.